-An initiative may be nominated for evaluation by the government as part of funding or other agreements, by a cluster in agreement with Treasury, or through internal cluster decision-making process (nominated by the cluster or an agency within the cluster).
+An initiative may be nominated for evaluation by the government as part of funding or other agreements, by a portfolio in agreement with Treasury, or through internal portfolio decision-making process (nominated by the portfolio or an agency within the portfolio).
 The design of the evaluation should be appropriate to the initiative.
 Table 3 and Chapter 3 provide a guide.